LMSpenkelink/spenkelink-lewis-lab.github.io/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research focusses on the development and use of single-molecule visualisation methods to study complex biological systems.
+bio: My research focusses on the development and use of single-molecule visualisation methods to study dynamics in complex biological systems.

 interests:
   - Single-molecule visualisation